openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - PQ digital signature, namely SLH-DSA as a standalone cryptographic algorithm.

 For each of the composite schemes, this specification mandates that the consuming party has to successfully perform the cryptographic algorithms for each of the component schemes used in a cryptographic message, in order for the message to be deciphered and considered as valid.
-This means that all component signatures must be verified successfully in order to achieve a successful verification of the composite signature.
+This means that all component signatures must be verified successfully to achieve a successful verification of the composite signature.
 In the case of the composite public key decryption, each of the component KEM decapsulation operations must succeed.

 ### Non-Composite Algorithm Combinations {#non-composite-multi-alg}